 - There were many challenges, often understated, implicitly or explicitly within the programmes.
 In the course of the series, each of the vicars made profound observations and raised questions to do with the nature of mission, the call to be outward looking, the need to take ourselves not too seriously and God very seriously.

-Bishop of Hereford's Parish Magazine - March 2018
+Parish Magazine Article - March 2018

 Three Cheers for the four clergy who featured in A Vicar’s Life on BBC2!

 I believe there is an enormous amount to be thankful for following the BBC’s six part series about four vicars from the Diocese of Hereford.
 I want to record my wholehearted congratulations and thanks to all of them, the two Matthews, Nicholas and Ruth.

 It must have been a considerable strain to have had television cameras following them round for six months, and it is a great credit to them that they emerged so well: authentic, really positive witnesses to their faith and to their calling.